- How do I contact you?

 - What is testing like?

 While varied, testing typically consists of your provider and/or a testing assistant asking you questions and having you complete paper and pencil tasks, puzzles, computer tasks, and questionnaires that ask about symptoms, mood and behavior.
 Sometimes we may test academic skills such as reading and math.
 As needed, we will test vestibular and visual functions (e.g., balance, coordination of head movement and eye movement, visual tracking, etc.).
 Testing is not medically invasive (no needles, etc.) but it does require your active participation throughout.
 Testing will ask you to flex your thinking skills and it is important that you give your best effort so that we can get the most accurate and applicable results possible.
 Breaks are offered as needed, including time for a lunch break if your appointment spans the lunch hour.
 If we propose a lengthy appointment to meet your evaluation needs and you feel that you may need to have shorter appointments, please ask us about that during the scheduling process.
-You can find. more information about testing under the Neuropsychological Testing link on the NCMA website.
+You can find more information about testing on our Neuropsychological Testing page.

 - Who will get my report?